nshafikh/MySQL-Layoffs-Data-Cleaning/README.md

 - Layoffs peaked **in January 2023**, with over **84,000 employees** let go.
 - The **Bay Area** and the **West Coast** were the most affected regions in the U.S.
 - Several companies, especially in **education**, **healthcare**, and **finance**, experienced major layoffs in 2022–2023.

-### Potential Next Steps:
-- Create **visualizations** to enhance the analysis and communicate insights.
-- **Predict** layoffs using machine learning based on company characteristics.
-- Investigate **other features** in the dataset, such as funding stages and industries, to explore correlations.